- 1.15K views

 Road tripping from Delhi to Agra by car can be a fun alternative to public transportation.
 Keep in mind that when you rent a car in India, much of the time a driver is included.
 If that’s not part of the deal, you might want to consider hiring one.
 Having a local driver can be really beneficial when it comes to navigating the roads and driving etiquette in India.

 While all the above methods are completely doable, nothing is easier and more stress-free than a guided tour from Delhi to Agra.
 Multiday or single day tours allow you to sit back, relax, and let someone else worry about the trip-planning.
 An experienced tour expert will ensure you see everything you’ve set out to see and can also offer you insider’s information to India’s most famous sites that you may have otherwise missed.
 Check out some of our favorite Delhi to Agra day tours below:

-- This 3-day tour starts and ends in Delhi and takes small groups of travelers to iconic sites in Agra like the Taj Mahal, Red Fort, and the deserted city of Fatehpur Sikri before returning to Delhi to sample the local cuisine and shop the famous markets.
+- A 3-day tour can start and end in Delhi and can take small groups of travelers to iconic sites in Agra like the Taj Mahal, Red Fort, and the deserted city of Fatehpur Sikri before returning to Delhi to sample the local cuisine and shop the famous markets.

-- This Delhi to Agra one day private tour leaves from Delhi early in the morning and arrives in Agra with enough time for a guided tour of the Taj Mahal and Agra Fort before heading back to Delhi the same day.
+- A private single-day tour from Delhi to Agra leaves from Delhi early in the morning and arrives in Agra with enough time for a guided tour of the Taj Mahal and Agra Fort before heading back to Delhi the same day.
 Perfect for those short on time but want to see the most!

 - Another one day tour private tour that visits the Taj Mahal and Agra Fort with the option to leave either the morning or afternoon.